PhaedrusTheGreek/nhl-stats-elasticsearch/README.md

 1. Install NodeJS
 2. Run # npm install
-2. Run # ./clean.sh to erase any previous data and re-prepare the index
+3. Run # ./clean.sh to erase any previous data and re-prepare the index
-3. Run # go.js as shown below

 Usage:
 ```